I’m Dr. Lauren Gould

 HELLO AND WELCOME!

-I know what it’s like to face invisible symptoms that disrupt every part of life, to spend years searching for clarity, and to be dismissed by a healthcare system still learning how to address these conditions.
+I know what it’s like to face invisible symptoms that disrupt every part of life and to spend years searching for clarity.
 These experiences are what led me to become a Health Psychologist.
-My passion is to help others feel understood and supported in managing very real chronic medical concerns so their quality of life can improve.
+My passion is to help others feel understood and supported in managing chronic medical concerns to safeguard their quality of life.

 Education & Training